memgraph/docs/docs/database-functionalities/manage-user-privileges.md

 ## Creating an administrator

-After the first user is created, Memgraph will grant all the privileges to him.
+After the first user is created, Memgraph will grant all the privileges to them.
 Therefore, let's create a user named `admin` and set its' password to `0000`.
 This can be done by executing: